mohsinister/movie-meta-fetcher/README.md

 * Sign Up on omdabpi.com and get apikey.
 * Replace XXXX with the api key in main.py where omdbapiKey = 'XXXX'
 * Sign up on themoviedb.org and get apikey.
-* Replace XXXX with the api key in main.py where tmdbKey = 'XXXX'
+* Replace XXXX with the api key in main.py where tmdbKey = 'XXXX' (NO LONGER NEEDED)
 * Replace XXXX with your trak.tv username where trakTvUser = 'XXXX'
 * For traktv api key go to [APP](https://trakt.tv/oauth/applications) and create an application.
 It is not rocket science.
 * Replace XXXX where trakTvKey = 'XXXX'
 * Install [Torrent Parser](https://github.com/divijbindlish/parse-torrent-name) to help with fetching movie title from a messy folder.
 * Run the python file, feed in the directory where all your movies are listed and kaboom!
 You will get a txt file with json data of all details related to the movie.
-Upload the *content.txt* and *index.html* in the same folder to view your movie metadata online.
+* Upload the *content.json* and *index.html* in the same folder to view your movie metadata online.
 For the movie folders/files it coulnd't process it will add the details to the ERRORLOG file.
 * Run localhost server through python/tomcat/xampp etc to open the html, don't open directly as browsers don't allow this anymore.

 ### How does it work?